Mobile Menu

 • Calendar

-Ethics and Reconciliation Policy
+Ethics and Reconciliation

-The Cambridge Insight Meditation Center (CIMC) — as a community of practitioners and as an institution — endeavors to follow the Buddha’s path of ethics, tranquility, wisdom and compassion.
+The Cambridge Insight Meditation Center (CIMC)—as a community of practitioners and as an institution—endeavors to follow the Buddha’s path of ethics, tranquility, wisdom and compassion.
 It is recognized that problems, misunderstandings and frustrations can arise within the community (sangha).

 The Board of Directors (the Board) is committed to providing a safe and respectful place for all participants.
 To support this aspiration, the Board has developed two options that are available when individual efforts to resolve a problem or grievance are not successful: